Azure Service Health

 Sign in to the Azure portal and search for Service Health in the All services menu.
 Information is available for any subscription to which you have owner, contributor, or reader access.

 As Service Health is a free service, it doesn’t have an SLA.
+Learn more about service-specific SLAs.

 The Azure status page is a global view of the health of all Azure services in all regions.
 It's a quick reference for incidents with widespread impact.
 Service Health keeps you informed about the health of your environment.
 It provides a personalized view of the status of your Azure services and regions, includes information about planned maintenance and current incidents, and offers richer functionality, including alerting and RCAs.
 See the documentation and watch this video to learn more.